loopholelabs/drafter/docs/demo.md

 rm -rf /tmp/blueprint
 ```

-## Creating and Running a Blueprint on a Workstation
+## Creating and Running a Package on a Workstation

 ```shell
 # For Redis (be sure to use a free namespace)